View 31 Photos

 Breakfast & Lunch

-Fly to Lijiang, a famous remote, ancient town with breath-taking scenery.
-Visit the Pool of the Black Dragon which, built in 1737, affords stunning views of Jade Dragon Snow Mountain.
+Fly to Lijiang, a famous remote, ancient town with breath-taking scenery which is more than 2400 meters high above sea level.
+The old town is quite busy in the afternoon and evening with an active atmosphere of the lights and people.
+In 1997, the UNESCO put Lijiang on a list of the world's major cultural heritages.
+Later visit the Pool of the Black Dragon which, built in 1737, affords stunning views of Jade Dragon Snow Mountain.

 Day 14